MeRupamGanguly/interview-preparation/Golang.md

 ```

 # Limited Concurrency
 We create a channel sem := make(chan struct{}, concurrencyLimit) with a buffer size of concurrencyLimit (in this case, 5).
-This means only 5 goroutines can acquire a slot at any given time.
-Inside each goroutine, sem <- struct{}{} is used to acquire a slot.
-When a goroutine finishes its task, it releases the slot using <-sem.
-If the semaphore is full (i.e., 5 goroutines are already running), any additional goroutines will block (wait) until a slot is available.
+This means only 5 Go-Routines can acquire a slot at any given time.
+Inside each Go-Routine, sem <- struct{}{} is used to acquire a slot.
+When a Go-Routine finishes its task, it releases the slot using <-sem.
+If the semaphore is full (i.e., 5 Go-Routines are already running), any additional Go-Routines will block (wait) until a slot is available.
 ```go
 package main